 The complaint was waiting for them before breakfast.

-Michael found it sitting in the center of the dining table, on a printed Association notice sheet, as if the system and the bureaucracy had decided to work together just long enough to annoy him personally.
+Michael found it in the center of the dining table, sitting on a printed Association notice sheet, like the system and bureaucracy had decided to work together for once, just long enough to annoy him personally.

 Formal Notice of Contract Deviation.